 From Missoula International Airport it is about a two-hour drive — interstate first, then a scenic mountain road that climbs through timber to the property.
 Far enough to leave the world behind; near enough to reach on a whim.
 For a faster, quieter arrival, a helicopter can lift off from the airport and set down in the ranch’s own meadow, no road required.

 And what waits is ready.
 The cabins are furnished, the antiques are in place, the well runs, the solar carries the lights, and Starlink is live.
-You arrive with nothing and want for nothing — wilderness without the work, luxury without the upkeep.
+You arrive with nothing and want for nothing — wilderness without the work, comfort without the upkeep.
 Step off the plane in the morning and be watching the sun fall behind the ranges by evening, a drink in hand, the only sound the wind in the pines.

 The ranch has served as a private retreat for veterans and first responders — a quiet place to put down a heavy week, where the only thing asked of you is to be still for a while.

-What sits on the land — a main cabin and the Whiskey Ridge Saloon & Boarding House, the comforts of a fine home set in wilderness.
+What sits on the land — a log main cabin and the Whiskey Ridge Saloon & Boarding House, the comforts of a fine home set in wilderness.

 In 1852, the first gold in Montana was found at Gold Creek.
 The history you would be standing on.